How Much Does a Divorce Cost?

-You will encounter various types of costs at different stages in the divorce process.
-Some of these costs are fixed, which means you have no control over them (such as the court fees) and others are flexible, which means there are things you can do to reduce the cost, including shopping around for the right legal support.
-You can also pick and choose when you have legal representation as you may decide you can deal with the divorce process yourself and instruct a solicitor to assist you with the financial issues and/or the child arrangements.
+You will encounter various costs at different stages in the divorce process.
+Some of these costs are fixed, which means you have no control over them (such as the court fees), and others are flexible, which means there are things you can do to reduce the cost, including shopping around for the right legal support.
+You can also choose when you have legal representation as you may decide you can deal with the divorce process yourself and instruct a solicitor to assist you with the financial issues and/or the child arrangements.

 What are the court costs for applying for a divorce?

 The first step in getting divorced is to apply for a divorce online or by post.
 The court fee to apply for a divorce is £593.
-Whether you apply for divorce yourself using the online portal, or instruct the help of a solicitor, that £593 fee cannot be avoided, although there is a fee exemption for those on low incomes/in receipt of benefits.
-The fee is the same if you apply jointly (which is now possible with no-fault divorce) or it is a sole application.
+Whether you apply for divorce yourself using the online portal or instruct the help of a solicitor, that £593 fee cannot be avoided, although there is a fee exemption for those on low incomes/in receipt of benefits.
+The fee is the same if you apply jointly (now possible with no-fault divorce) or if it is a sole application.
 The fee should typically be shared with a joint application.

-If you reach an agreement regarding the financial issues and only require the Court to approve your consent order, the court fee is £53.
-The only way to obtain a binding agreement is in the form of an Order, approved by a Judge following the conditional order in the divorce.
-If you cannot reach an agreement and issue financial proceedings for a Judge to decide the matter, the court fee is £275.
+If you agree on the financial issues and only require the Court to approve your consent order, the court fee is £53.
+The only way to obtain a binding agreement is in the form of an Order approved by a Judge following the conditional order in the divorce.
+If you cannot agree and issue financial proceedings for a Judge to decide the matter, the court fee is £275.